Alaska Air slows growth plans, reroutes some planes to balance spending and competitive pressures

 And Horizon is exiting some routes such as Bellingham to Portland, despite almost full airplanes on the dropped routes.

-The reallocation of Horizon jets includes more flying into Seattle-Tacoma International Airport in order to maintain gates there against growing competition from Delta.
+The reallocation of Horizon jets includes more flying into Seattle-Tacoma International Airport to maintain gates there against growing competition from Delta.

 Most Read Business Stories